lenevor/docs/requests.md

 <a name="introduction"></a>
 ## Introduction

-Lenevor's `Syscodes\Http\Request` class is an object-oriented representation of an HTTP request intended to retrieve incoming requests, requests to the application from a browser, outgoing requests, the cookies and files that were submitted with the request.
+Lenevor's `Syscodes\Components\Http\Request` class is an object-oriented representation of an HTTP request intended to retrieve incoming requests, requests to the application from a browser, outgoing requests, the cookies and files that were submitted with the request.

 <a name="using-request"></a>
 ## Using The Request